biolab/orange2/docs/extend-widgets/rst/basics.rst

             self.infob = OWGUI.widgetLabel(box, '')
             self.resize(100,50)

-In initialization, the widget calls the :obj:`__init__` function of a base class, passing the name 'SampleData' which will, essentially, be used for nothing else than a stem of a file for saving the parameters of the widgets (we will regress on these somehow latter in tutorial).
+In initialization, the widget calls the :func:`__init__` method of a base class.
 Widget then defines inputs and outputs.
-For input, widget defines a "Data" channel, accepting tokens of the type orange.ExampleTable and specifying that :obj:`data` function will be used to handle them.
-For now, we will use a single output channel called "Sampled Data", which will be of the same type (orange.ExampleTable).
+For input, this is a *Data* channel, accepting tokens of the type :class:`Orange.data.Table` and specifying that :func:`data` method will be used to handle them.
+For now, we will use a single output channel called "Sampled Data", which will be of the same type (Orange.data.Table).

-Notice that the types of the channels are specified by a class name; you can use any classes here, but if your widgets need to talk with other widgets in Orange, you will need to check which classes are used there.
+Notice that the types of the channels are specified by a class;
+you can use any class here, but if your widgets need to talk with other widgets in Orange, you will need to check which classes are used there.
 Luckily, and as one of the main design principles, there are just a few channel types that current Orange widgets are using.

 The next four lines specify the GUI of our widget.
 This will be simple, and will include only two lines of text of which, if nothing